open-policy-agent/conftest/README.md

 tag = "latest"
 ```

-This that in place you can use the following command to download all specified policies:
+With that in place you can use the following command to download all specified policies:

 ```console
 conftest update